avast/cactus/README.md

 It is common that the field has different name in the GPB and in the case class.
 You can use `GpbName` annotation to override the expected name - see the example.

-GPBs 2.x does not have map type and it's usually solved by using repeated field with message, which contains `key` and `value` fields.
+GPBs 2.x do not have map type and it's usually solved by using repeated field with message, which contains `key` and `value` fields.
 Automatic conversion to (and from) Scala `Map` is supported via `GpbMap` annotation - see the `CaseClassA` in example.

 Mapping of complex messages (message contains another message which contains another message) is supported.